Ira David Wood III: A Christmas Carol

-Wood is best known for conceiving, producing, directing, and headlining (as Scrooge) a popular musical comedy adaptation of A Christmas Carol that has been performed annually in Raleigh—and, more recently, in nearby Durham—since 1974.
+Wood is best known for conceiving, producing, directing, and headlining (as Scrooge) a musical comedy adaptation of A Christmas Carol that has been performed annually in Raleigh—and, more recently, in nearby Durham—since 1974.
 His is acknowledged as one of the earliest adaptations of the venerable Christmas classic for the theatre and one of the first adaptations of any type that featured a comic element.

 Raleigh newspaper the News & Observer has called it "one of the most successful shows in North Carolina theater history".
 The production has enjoyed three international tours and has been seen by a total audience of more than two million people.

 Wood will retire from the role of Scrooge following the show's 50th anniversary run in 2023, but will continue to serve as the show's director.
 His son Ira David Wood IV will assume the role full time.
 The two have been splitting performances in the role for the past few years.